raisasherif/raisasherif.com-2024/content/home/research.md

 [**Shaping Minds: The Transformative Effects of Theatre-Based Learning**](https://www.socialscienceregistry.org/trials/14146)
 with [Ritam Chaurey](https://sites.google.com/site/ritamchaurey/), [Sara Constantino](https://sustainability.stanford.edu/people/sara-constantino), [Shantanu Khanna](https://www.shantanukhanna.com/), [Abhiroop Mukhopadhyay](https://sites.google.com/view/abhiroop/home) and [Nishith Prakash](https://nishithprakash.com/)

-*Conditionally accepted via pre-results review, Journal of Development Economics*
+Conditionally accepted via pre-results review, **Journal of Development Economics**, 2025
 <details>
 <summary>Abstract</summary>
 Despite progress in addressing barriers to human capital in the last two decades, significant learning gaps persist.
 A new line of research suggests that holistic skills are associated with positive impacts on later life outcomes.
 However, there is little evidence supporting the effectiveness of existing traditional classroom-based instructional strategies in improving non-cognitive and socio-emotional skills.
 In this study, we conduct a randomized control trial in 96 schools in Uttarakhand, India to estimate the causal impacts of an experiential learning pedagogy in secondary schools.
 The curriculum consists of a total of 15 hours of arts and theater-based instruction delivered over 10 sessions during a six month period.
 We measure the impacts on range of socio-emotional skills, cognitive abilities, and learning outcomes.